Exploring the southern Suwannee River in Northwest Florida

 More things to do near Manatee Springs State Park

 - Just 15 minutes north of Fanning Springs is Otter Springs, a private campground that also rents cabins and has several springs and trails.
 We particularly liked the one-mile hike back into the woods to Little Otter Springs, a quiet, unspoiled clear pool with a rope swing inviting you to cool off.
-Visitors are charged $4 for a day pass – perhaps more than it’s worth for a quick visit.
+Visitors are charged $4 for a day pass.

 - Another 10 minutes north of Otter Springs is a Gilchrist County park, Hart Springs, with scenic half-mile boardwalk along the spring run.
 Hart Spring also offers camping.
 It has a large swimming basin with an island and a bridge, but the best thing about the park is the boardwalk.